jobcloud/messaging-lib/README.md

 ```

 #### Avro Consumer
-To create an avro consumer add the avro denormalizer.
+To create an avro consumer add the avro decoder.
-If `AvroDenormalizer` is instantiated with an empty array (`$schemaMapping`),
+If `AvroDecoder` is instantiated with an empty array (`$schemaMapping`),
 the latest version of the schema that was used for encoding will be used.

 ```php